CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 2. Map the CSV fields to RDF triples according to the conceptual model, using **RDFLib**.
 3. Serialize the output as an individual Turtle file in the `ttl/` directory.

-The script `scripts/merging.py` merges all individual Turtle files into `ttl/full_dataset.ttl` for easier inspection and evaluation.
+The script `merging.py` merges all individual Turtle files into `full_dataset.ttl` for easier inspection and evaluation.

 The dataset as a whole integrates:
 - creative works (books, films, drawings, photographs, sound recordings…)